-As noted in a previous post on this blog, an estimated one third of students fall into a low-status group made of adolescents who spend their formative years feeling like ”losers,” ”rejects,” ”misfits,” and/or ”outcasts.”
+As noted in a previous post, an estimated one third of students fall into a low-status group made of adolescents who spend their formative years feeling like “losers,” “rejects,” “misfits,” and/or “outcasts.”
 Children are cruel and boys who look like trolls get bullied, ostracized, taunted, and traumatized.
 Traumatized children deal with the severe dopamine deprivation, resulting from low self-esteem, in a few ways.
 Studies show that significant numbers of self-described outcasts compensate by retreating into delusional non-realities.

-Judging from current events it appears that Antonin has always been a sucker for power brokers who understand that insecure boys will do anything for the big boys’ attention and acceptance.
+Judging from current events it appears Antonin has always been a sucker for power brokers who understand insecure boys will do anything for the big boys’ attention and acceptance.
 As the records show, the big boys know what they’re doing.
 When they needed Scalia’s vote to steal an election, Tony came through.
-The possibility that he was involved in a criminal act doesn’t stop the judge from deflecting questions about his lack of ethics with a haughty, “Get over it!”
-One can only imagine Scalia’s reaction to a defendant who responded to one of his questions with a nasty, “Get over it!”
+The possibility he was involved in a criminal act doesn’t stop the judge from deflecting questions about his lack of ethics with a haughty, “Get over it!”
+One can only imagine Scalia’s reaction to an equally obnoxious defendant who responded to one of his questions with a nasty, “Get over it!”

 Talk about delusion.
 The judge should have stopped at “I don’t think.”
 Addicts excel at not thinking about their addictions.
-It doesn’t take a whole lot of smarts to figure out that Scalia had a vested interest in not thinking about how he wouldn’t have been invited if Cheney suspected that Scalia was ethical enough to recuse himself.
-Instead of risking the dopamine withdrawal of admitting that the bonding experience was an egregious example of quid pro quo at the highest level of government, the justice blew a bonus dopamine hit up his fat butt by giving himself credit for possessing an overabundance of impeccable impartiality — a quality he totally lacks.
+It doesn’t take a whole lot of smarts to figure out Scalia had a vested interest in not thinking about how he wouldn’t have been invited if Cheney suspected he was ethical enough to recuse himself.
+Instead of risking the dopamine withdrawal of admitting the bonding experience was an egregious example of quid pro quo, the justice blew a bonus dopamine hit up his fat butt by giving himself credit for possessing an overabundance of impeccable impartiality — a quality he totally lacks.
 Then the desperate outsider voted the way he knew he’d better vote if he wanted to get invited back.

 More recently, Scalia was proud to showcase how pathetic he really is when he agreed to speak at “invitation only” events sponsored by Koch industries, a private company whose officials are actively involved in undermining the constitution of the United States.

-Did Scalia really believe that corporations are entitled to free speech?
+Did Scalia really believe corporations are entitled to free speech?
 Did he realize that he was helping unethical, immoral, inhumane, super-wealthy super-addicts to corrupt the dopamine addicts in congress?
 Did he consider the possibility that he might one day be viewed as a venal and corrupt man who sold precious votes for pennies on the billions?
-Did he care that he was helping super-addicts destroy the country that made it possible for a troll to be pretend he was a Supreme Court who got to hang out with the puppet masters pulling his strings?
+Did he care that he was helping super-addicts destroy the country that made it possible for a troll to pretend he was an equal of the puppet masters pulling his strings?